andyroiiid/voxel-game-binaries/README.md

 realized that I didn't need it at all.
 I also used [spdlog](https://github.com/gabime/spdlog) for logging, and it greatly slowed down the compilation speed.
 Logging with [SDL log](https://wiki.libsdl.org/CategoryLog) is enough for most games.

+TODO: add description for the Chunk system and its multi-threaded generation

+TODO: perlin noise world generation

 # version 1